Imbria Pharmaceuticals

 Seed Round in 2020

-Transposon Therapeutics is a pharmaceutical company based in Westport, Connecticut, focused on developing innovative therapeutics for debilitating and life-threatening diseases, particularly neurodegenerative disorders and diseases associated with aging.
-The company is in the clinical stage and is engaged in the research and development of nucleoside inhibitors targeting LINE-1 reverse transcriptase and other mediators linked to LINE-1 pathology.
-By addressing these critical areas, Transposon Therapeutics aims to provide effective treatment options for patients suffering from conditions that significantly impact their quality of life.
+Transposon Therapeutics is a pharmaceutical company located in Westport, Connecticut, focused on developing innovative therapeutics for debilitating and life-threatening diseases.
+The company is in the clinical stage and specializes in creating novel drugs specifically targeting neurodegenerative diseases and age-related conditions.
+Transposon is engaged in the development of nucleoside inhibitors aimed at LINE-1 reverse transcriptase and other mediators associated with LINE-1 pathology.
+Through its research and development efforts, Transposon Therapeutics aims to provide effective treatment options for patients suffering from these challenging health issues.

 EBT Medical